nptnc/HourSocket/README.md

 ### Connecting to a server
 - Using an executor of your choice (we suggest [Synapse X](https://x.synapse.to)<sub>Unavailable</sub> or [krnl](https://krnl.place))
-- Inject in to Roblox using your executor
+- Inject into Roblox using your executor
 - Optionally set your server's IP and Port (If you aren't using a private server you can skip this step)
 - Execute the script:
 ```lua